Best Prefab Cabins of 2021: 10 Modular Cabins Reviewed

-With a traditional A frame roof, and a front porch which spans the entire width of the house, The Settler is an excellent, fully customizable home.
+With a traditional gabled roof and a front porch that spans the entire width of the house, The Settler is an excellent, fully customizable home.

-This cabin can be designed and delivered to you in several sizes and layouts, from a small two bed, one bath home, to a larger three bed, two bath home.
+This cabin can be designed and delivered to you in several sizes and layouts, from a two-bedroom, one-bathroom home, to a larger three-bed, two-bath home.

 3. The Mountaineer Deluxe Prefabricated Cabin

-With huge vaulted ceilings in the great room, and a loft area which looks out over the room, this home is sure to provide the perfect backdrop for big social gatherings, and more intimate family occasions.
+With huge vaulted ceilings in the great room and a loft area that looks out over the room, this home is sure to provide the perfect backdrop for big social gatherings and more intimate family occasions.

 2. The Legacy Prefab Cabin

-With a steep A-frame roof, The Legacy is the perfect log home for a mountain retreat, whether it’s a large vacation getaway or a family home.
+With a steep gabled roof, The Legacy is the perfect log home for a mountain retreat, whether it’s a large vacation getaway or a family home.

-This is one of the most visually beautiful log homes available, with the huge windows built into the gable roof which allow plenty of light to infiltration the cathedral great room.
+This is one of the most visually beautiful log homes available, with the huge windows built into the gable roof which allows plenty of light to infiltration the cathedral great room.

 The large footprint allows plenty of space for big families and creates a welcoming space.